- Serums deliver a concentration of active ingredients to the skin.

 Vitamin C with retinol

-On their own, both ingredients can be used on combination skin.
-But vitamin C and retinol work optimally in different pH environments.
-Used together, they won’t be as efficient at delivering their anti-aging effects.
+On their own, both ingredients can be effective for combination skin.
+However, vitamin C and retinol work optimally in different pH environments.
+If applied together, they won’t be as efficient at delivering their anti-aging effects.

-However, there is a way to get the benefits of both.
-Simply wear vitamin C during the day and retinol at night, taking care to cleanse your face thoroughly in the morning
+There is a way to obtain benefits from both.
+Simply wear vitamin C during the day and retinol at night, taking care to cleanse your face thoroughly in the morning.

 AHAs with other AHAs